-Whey protein powder is an effective supplement for bodybuilding: One serving of whey protein can provide you with over 30 grams of protein for muscle growth and repair.
-But some studies have linked whey protein supplementation to acne breakouts.
-Although genetics is the leading cause of acne, whey protein can cause hormonal activity that leads to acne breakouts in those who are susceptible.
+Whey protein powder is an effective supplement for bodybuilding: One serving of it can provide you with over 30 grams of protein for muscle growth and repair.
+While the protein payoff is high, there is a caveat: some studies have linked the supplement to acne breakouts.
+While genetics is the leading cause of acne, those susceptible to breakouts should consider themselves warned — whey protein could cause hormonal activity that leads to breakouts.

 Who Gets Acne?